The Campaign for the Future of Jewish Life at Brandeis

 In an increasingly virtual world, students yearn for a warm, welcoming space on campus where they can connect with Jewish peers, immerse themselves in Jewish culture and community, and express their Jewish identities with pride.

 After 76 years, Brandeis Hillel finally has the opportunity to create that home.
-While Brandeis University has graciously made Kutz Hall available to us, transforming this vision into reality requires us to raise $20M for renovations, security upgrades, along with an additional $5M to endow the lease and occupancy costs.
+While Brandeis University has graciously made Kutz Hall available to us, transforming this vision into reality requires us to raise $20M for renovations, security upgrades, and an additional $5M for a building endowment.

 “Brandeis Doesn’t Have a Hillel Building?!”